- Purchase the complete Expat Arrivals Mumbai Guide (PDF)

 Parents have a wealth of information at their fingertips from online resources around the world and can reach out to the homeschooling community in Mumbai through social media for further guidance as well as making friends and connections with families in similar situations.

-Like elsewhere around the country, special needs education has not been placed at the forefront of policy changes or schools development in Mumbai.
+Like elsewhere in India, special-needs education has not been placed at the forefront of policy changes or schools development in Mumbai.
 Even some elite schools have received a bad reputation for failing to provide a truly inclusive environment for differently-abled students.

-However, some schools go the extra mile to provide in-class support to students with disabilities.
-Private and international schools often have counsellors and specialised educators assisting inside and outside of the classroom.
+Some schools do go the extra mile to provide in-class support to students with disabilities, and private and international schools often have counsellors and specialised educators assisting inside and outside of the classroom.
 An expat’s best bet is to explore the international schools in the city and the varying level of services available.
-We recommend contacting the school directly and meeting with the school for a sit-down session.
+We recommend contacting the school directly and meeting with the school in person.

 Tutors in Mumbai